Kvasenok/ha-drugstore-stock/README.md

 Manage your household medicine stock with Home Assistant!

+Drugstore Stock is an integration (custom component) for Home Assistant.
+It runs on the back-end, processing and exposing stock list data as entities in Home Assistant.

 To view Drugstore Stock data directly on your dashboard (Lovelace), it is recommended to also install the custom card [Drugstore Stock Card](https://github.com/BigPiloto/ha-drugstore-stock-card).
 This card makes it easier to visualize and manage your stock lists through the Home Assistant interface.

 ## Overview